pydantic/logfire/docs/integrations/asgi.md

 - [Quick guide](use-cases/web-frameworks.md#excluding-urls-from-instrumentation)

 !!! note
-    `OpenTelemetryMiddleware` does accept an `excluded_urls` parameter, but does not support specifying said URLs via an environment variable, unlike other instrumentations.
+    `instrument_asgi` does accept an `excluded_urls` parameter, but does not support specifying said URLs via an environment variable, unlike other instrumentations.

 ## Capturing request and response headers